-Our expert, Dave Flynn, was out on the water testing reaching spinnakers when he remembered how much he liked sailing on a close reach.
-However, if you're not careful you could easily wipe out.
-Below, Dave lists his four steps for maintaining control and keeping you and your crew safe.
+Quantum expert Dave Flynn was out on the water testing reaching spinnakers when he remembered how much he liked sailing on a close reach.
+However, if you're not careful, you could easily wipe out.
+Below, Dave lists four steps for maintaining control and keeping you and your crew safe.

-I was out blasting around testing reaching spinnakers the other day on a new C&C 30 and I was reminded of how much fun sending it on a close reach really was.
+I was out blasting around testing reaching spinnakers the other day on a new C&C 30 and I was reminded of how much fun it was to really send it on a close reach.
 So much of our time racing these days is spent sailing windward leeward courses that the fine art of sailing on a windy tight reach at the edge of control has almost become a lost art.
 It is a particularly useful skill in point-to-point and distance races.
 So how do you keep on the hairy edge while avoiding the wipeout?

 STEP #1: HAVE PATIENCE